Projects

 ACIAR Project FST/2014/069 aimed to advance the development of germplasm sources and smallholder-friendly silviculture systems for teak and sandalwood to provide new opportunities for enhancing smallholder livelihoods and achieving PNG’s plantation development target.
 Field research was undertaken in East New Britain and Central Provinces with the project’s outreach partners: Organisation for Industrial, Spiritual & Cultural Advancement, University of Natural Resources & Environment, and PNG Forest Authority (Central Province).

+This intervention was led by the University of Sunshine Coast with support from the PNG Forest Authority and Forest Research Institute.
 PIP facilitated the selection of local priority tree species and planting arrangements for community groups in East New Britain Province using the Tree Selection Pack.
-This led to the preparation and field-testing of the East New Britain Pack containing a tree selector pamphlet with factsheets for 8 trees.
+This led to the preparation and field-testing of the East New Britain Pack, containing a tree selector pamphlet with factsheets for 8 trees.
 PIP was also responsible for the layout and overall design of the Sandalwood Growers Pack.

-The TGTK resources assembled during the project are presented below:
+The Tree Growers Tool Kit resources assembled during the project are presented below:

 Enhancing the implementation of community forestry approaches in PNG

-PIP led the dissemination of project information and resources via the PIP website and associated platforms.
+This intervention was led by the University of Sunshine Coast with support from the PNG Forest Authority and Forest Research Institute.
+PIP was responsible for the dissemination of project information and resources via the PIP website and associated platforms.

-The TGTK resources assembled during the project are presented below:
+The Tree Growers Tool Kit resources assembled during the project are presented below:

 Improving the Papua New Guinea balsa value chain to enhance smallholder livelihoods

 ACIAR Project FST/2009/016 aimed to enhance the value, value recovery and international competitiveness of the East New Britain balsa industry and, by doing so, optimise its benefits for smallholder growers.
-Field research was coordinated through a Local Advisory Committee comprising provincial government, private sector and grower reprsentatives.
+Field research was coordinated through a Local Advisory Committee comprising provincial government, private sector, and grower representatives.

-PIP led the identification and testing of extension, communication and capacity building activities that could best support development of the balsa industry in East New Britain.
+This intervention was led by the Australian National University with support from the PNG Forest Authority.
+PIP was responsible for the identification and testing of extension, communication and capacity building activities that could best support the development of the balsa industry in East New Britain Province.

-The TGTK resources assembled during the project are presented below:
+The Tree Growers Tool Kit resources assembled during the project are presented below:

 Developing a PNG timber industry based on planted forests: design and implementation of a national germplasm delivery system

-PIP led the development and testing of a method for landowners to identify the most suitable tree species and planting arrangements for their context.
+This intervention was led by the University of Sunshine Coast with support from the PNG Forest Authority and Forest Research Institute.
+PIP was responsible for the development and testing of a method for landowners to identify the most suitable tree species and planting arrangements for their context.

-The TGTK resources assembled during the project are presented below:
+The Tree Growers Tool Kit resources assembled during the project are presented below:

 Note: Survey forms are also available on KoboCollect for mobile data collection.